 Dyskinesia is a complication of long-term levodopa use in people who have had Parkinson's for several years.
 Other risk factors include being younger at diagnosis and using higher amounts of levodopa for longer periods of time.

 Researchers don't know exactly why dyskinesia develops, but they believe a number of brain chemicals, including serotonin, glutamate and dopamine, play a role.
 Dopamine is particularly important.
 In Parkinson's, the brain cells that make dopamine are lost, so dopamine levels decrease.
 Levodopa temporarily restores dopamine, but because the medication has to be taken several times per day, dopamine levels rise and fall.
 These fluctuating levels, and the continued loss of dopamine-producing brain cells, make it impossible to keep a steady level of dopamine, which contributes to dyskinesia.

 If you experience bothersome dyskinesia, you can discuss several treatment options with your physician:

 - Changing the dose and/or timing of levodopa so you get enough in each dose to control your symptoms but not too much that it causes dyskinesia.

 - Switching to a different formulation of levodopa, such as extended-release (Rytary) or the gel infusion (Duopa).
 These drugs aim to keep dopamine levels steady to control symptoms and limit dyskinesia.

 - Undergoing deep brain stimulation (DBS), a surgical procedure.
 This is not an option for everyone.
-But DBS may be considered for those who've had Parkinson's for at least four years, continue to benefit from medication, and have dyskinesia and significant "off" time — periods when medication isn't working well and symptoms return.
+But DBS may be considered for those who've had Parkinson's for at least four years, benefit from levodopa, and have dyskinesia or significant "off" time — periods when medication isn't working well and symptoms return.